PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 identity.
 The corrected focused gate passes `315 passed in 20.48s`, the branch- changed broad gate passes `1621 passed in 30.14s`, and targeted static validation passes.

+The dequantize/TransposeConv/quantize cleanup is now characterized as a fixed one-key result, two direct lowerer calls, and one nested quantized-suffix selection.
+Selected observation-only targets are `_layout_pass_set_1_dequant_transposeconv_quantize_stats` and `_layout_pass_set_2_dequant_transposeconv_quantize_stats`.
+Exact arguments, both retained-neighbor boundaries, the nested layout route, and absence of consumers are frozen.
+Because candidate-missing exits can still prune unused tensors while returning zero, the counter is not complete mutation evidence.
+The focused gate passes `386 passed, 1 xfailed in 18.24s`; the branch-changed broad gate passes `1622 passed, 1 xfailed in 30.56s`.